 Action 3.2 would modify the recreational bag limit for gray triggerfish.
 Gray triggerfish is currently part of the 20-reef fish aggregate bag limit that includes: vermilion snapper, lane snapper, almaco jack, tilefish (golden), goldface tilefish, and blueline tilefish.
 Gray triggerfish currently has a 2 fish per angler per day bag limit (Alternative 1).
-Based on recreational landings from 2013 through 2015 (Figure 2.3.2) approximately, 10% of the trips with reef fish landings harvest 2 gray triggerfish within the 20 fish aggregate bag limit (Alternative 1).
+Based on recreational landings from 2013 through 2015 (Figure 2.3.2), approximately 10% of the trips with reef fish landings harvest 2 gray triggerfish within the 20-fish aggregate bag limit (Alternative 1).
 Preferred Alternative 2 would reduce the recreational bag limit to 1 gray triggerfish per angler within the 20-reef fish aggregate bag limit.
-Reducing the bag limit to 1 fish per angler per day and maintaining the other recreational management measures (June 1 - July 31 closed season and 14 inch FL minimum size limit) at status quo is only expected to reduce recreational landings by 15% (Tables 2.3.5 and 2.3.6).
-Thus, depending on the rebuilding time period and catch limits selected in Actions 1 and 2, other management measures would likely be necessary reduction to avoid a closed season later in the year.
+Reducing the bag limit to 1 fish per angler per day and maintaining the other recreational management measures (June 1 - July 31 closed season and 14-inch FL minimum size limit) at status quo is only expected to reduce recreational landings by 15% (Tables 2.3.5 and 2.3.6).
+Thus, depending on the rebuilding time period and catch limits selected in Actions 1 and 2, other management measures would likely be necessary to reduce landings and avoid a season closure later in the year.

 A recent publication using headboat data and cluster analysis from 2004 to 2009 (n = 121,334trips) determined gray triggerfish was caught most frequently with the following other moderatedepth species: vermilion snapper, red snapper, and lane snapper (Farmer et al. 2016).
-Red snapper currently has its own bag limit whereas, vermilion snapper and lane snapper are within the 20-fish aggregate.
-A similar analysis using MRFSS data from 2000 to 2009 (n = 64,782dockside intercepts) demonstrated a greater number of species were caught with gray triggerfish including red snapper, lane snapper, vermilion snapper, scamp, banded rudderfish, greater amberjack, misty grouper, and speckled hind (Farmer et al. 2016).
+Red snapper currently has its own bag limit; whereas, vermilion snapper and lane snapper are within the 20-fish aggregate bag limit.
+A similar analysis using MRFSS data from 2000 to 2009 (n = 64,782 dockside intercepts) demonstrated a greater number of species were caught with gray triggerfish including red snapper, lane snapper, vermilion snapper, scamp, banded rudderfish, greater amberjack, misty grouper, and speckled hind (Farmer et al. 2016).
 Several of these species have individual bag limits.
-To determine if reducing the gray triggerfish bag limit to 1 fish per angler per day (Preferred Alternative 2) could impact the other species in the aggregate a more indepth analysis of the recent (2013-2015) recreational survey data was completed.
-This analysis showed only a small percentage of trips (<1%, n = 70 trips) reached the 20-reef fish aggregate bag limit when all 7 species in the aggregate were included (Figure 2.3.2).
+To determine if reducing the gray triggerfish bag limit to 1 fish per angler per day (Preferred Alternative 2) could impact the other species in the aggregate bag limit, a more in-depth analysis of the recent (2013-2015) recreational survey data was completed.
+This analysis showed only a small percentage of trips (less than 1%, n = 70 trips) reached the 20-reef fish aggregate bag limit when all 7 species in the aggregate were included (Figure 2.3.2).
 Therefore, the other species are not anticipated to be impacted if gray triggerfish is removed from the aggregate group or if the bag limit is reduced to 1 fish per angler per day as the 20-reef fish aggregate is not currently constraining recreational harvest.

 Figure 2.3.2.
-Number of reef fish per angler per trip (expressed as a percentage) landed within the 20 reef fish aggregate bag limit from the Gulf (n = 25,385 trips) from 2013 through 2015.
+Number of reef fish per angler per trip (expressed as a percentage) landed within the 20-reef fish aggregate bag limit from the Gulf (n = 25,385 trips) from 2013 through 2015.
+Source: Appendix D.